Effects of noise on performance of Bernstein-Vazirani algorithm: Introduction

 \section{Introduction}

 Quantum information and computation have captured the attention of many researchers, entrepreneurs, and investors due to their potential to revolutionize different areas of industry and science~\cite{ qinfo3, qinfo2}.
 Quantum computers harness the fundamental principles of quantum mechanics to perform simulations~\cite{Montanaro,interference, neilson}.
-Quantum algorithms are believed to outperform their classical cousins in terms of solving speed~\cite{algo1,algo3,algo4,algo5,algo6,algo7,algo8}, but computational errors are expected to be kept to a minimum to realize this potential~\cite{outperform,Montanaro}.
+Quantum algorithms are believed to outperform their classical cousins in terms of solving speed~\cite{algo1,algo3,algo4,algo5,algo6,algo7,algo8}, but computational errors are expected to be kept to a minimum to realize this their potential~\cite{outperform,Montanaro}.
 Examples include Shor's factoring algorithm~\cite{shor}, Deutsch-Jozsa algorithm~\cite{Deutsch}, Grover algorithm~\cite{grover}, phase estimation algorithm~\cite{phaseest}, etc.

-Bernstein and Vazirani observed that the Deutsch-Jozsa~\cite{Deutsch} algorithm could be extended to identify a bit string hidden inside a function~\cite{bv1,bv2}.
-The Bernstein-Vazirani (BV) algorithm outperforms its classical counterpart without exploiting entanglement~\cite{review_paper, no-ent, Prl_no_ent, suchetana_bv}.
+Bernstein and Vazirani observed that the Deutsch-Jozsa~\cite{Deutsch} algorithm could be extended to identify a bit string hidden inside a particular type of function~\cite{bv1,bv2}.
+The Bernstein-Vazirani (BV) algorithm outperforms its classical counterpart for longer than one bit string without exploiting entanglement~\cite{review_paper, no-ent, Prl_no_ent, suchetana_bv}.
+It should be noted that the length of the hidden bit string must be more than one to experience quantum improvement.
 The performance of the quantum algorithm, i.e., the BV algorithm, is directly related to the quantum coherence of the initial state~\cite{suchetana_bv}.
 Bernstein-Vazirani parity problem can be experimentally solved without using entanglement~\cite{purity_exp}.
 Fiber-optics and various modified optical instruments have been used to implement the algorithm~\cite{fibre, puzzle, optical, ion, optical2}.
-The BV algorithm can be modified to find the square root of an integer number and multiplication of integer numbers, which can further be generalized to natural numbers~\cite{ beyond-qubit,qudit,generalize, integer}.
+The BV algorithm can be modified to find the square root of an integer number and multiplication of integer numbers~\cite{ beyond-qubit,qudit,generalize, integer}.
 A novel entanglement based quantum key distribution protocol is proposed which utilizes a modified symmetric version of BV algorithm~\cite{qkd}.